Practical and Parallelizable Algorithms for Non-Monotone Submodular Maximization with Size Constraint: Abstract

 \section{Abstract}

-We study combinatorial, parallelizable algorithms for maximization of a submodular function, not necessarily monotone, with respect to a cardinality constraint $k$.
-We improve the best approximation factor achieved by an algorithm that has optimal adaptivity and query complexity, up to logarithmic factors in the size $n$ of the ground set, from $0.039 - \epsi$ to $0.193 - \epsi$.
-We provide two algorithms; the first has approximation ratio $1/6 - \epsi$, adaptivity $O( \log n )$, and query complexity $O( n \log k )$, while the second has approximation ratio $0.193 - \epsi$, adaptivity $O( \log^2 n )$, and query complexity $O(n \log k)$.
-Heuristic versions of our algorithms are empirically validated to use a low number of adaptive rounds and total queries while obtaining solutions with high objective value in comparison with state-of-the-art approximation algorithms, including continuous algorithms that use the multilinear extension.
+We present combinatorial and parallelizable algorithms for \revtwo{the} maximization of a submodular function, not necessarily monotone, with respect to a size constraint.
+We improve the best approximation factor achieved by an algorithm that has optimal adaptivity and nearly optimal query complexity to $1/6 - \epsi$, and even further to $0.193 - \epsi$ by increasing the adaptivity by a factor of $\oh{\log (k)}$.
+The conference version of this work mistakenly employed a subroutine that does not work for non-monotone, submodular functions.
+In this version, we propose a fixed and improved subroutine to add a set with high average marginal gain, \threseq, which returns a solution in $\oh{\log(n)}$ adaptive rounds with high probability.
+Moreover, we provide two approximation algorithms.
+The first has approximation ratio $1/6 - \epsi$, adaptivity $\oh{\log (n)}$, and query complexity $\oh{ n \log (k)}$, while the second has approximation ratio $0.193 - \epsi$, adaptivity $ \oh{\log (n) \log(k) }$, and query complexity $\oh{n \log (k)}$.
+Our algorithms are empirically validated to use a low number of adaptive rounds and total queries while obtaining solutions with high objective value in comparison with state-of-the-art approximation algorithms, including continuous algorithms that use the multilinear extension.